Dr Tehmina Goskar FMA

 Tom Goskar FSA

-Archaeologist & Imaging Specialist
+Archaeologist & Audiovisual Specialist

 Tom Goskar is an archaeologist and a Fellow of the Society of Antiquaries of London.
 Working as a professional archaeologist since 2001, he has specialised in the adoption and development of technology and its application to heritage.
 His skills include research, visualisation and reconstruction, 3D laser scanning, photogrammetry, surface analysis, archive digitisation, and web technologies.